tavmurphy1/Chess-Variant-Implementation/README.md

-    This project implements a playable implementation of Chess.
+    This project is a playable implementation of Chess.
 A player wins in this variant by capturing all the pieces of one type of piece belonging to the opposing player.

     Contains the following data members: